DjentMachine/ML-scripts/README.md

 ### Positivos_xxx
 A first shallow attempt at training a neural network for screening a camera trapping dataset.
 The idea was to diferentiate between images containing animals ("Positivos").
 This was aimed to be a simple binary classification.

+### Object_Detection
+Another simple atempt using a simillar dataset, this time the problem was object detection.